netdata/netdata/packaging/installer/UPDATE.md

 -   [macOS](#macos)
 -   [Manual installation from Git](#manual-installation-from-git)

-## How to determine which install method you used
+## Determine which installation method you used

-First, see our [configuration doc](https://learn.netdata.cloud/docs/configure/nodes#the-netdata-config-directory) to figure out where your Netdata config directory is.
+First, see our [configuration doc](/docs/configure/nodes.md) to figure out where your Netdata config directory is.
 In most installations, this is `/etc/netdata`.

-Look for a file called `.environment` in your Netdata config directory with `ls -a`.
+Use `cd` to navigate to the config directory, then use `ls -a` to look for a file called `.environment` in your Netdata config directory.

--   If the `.environment` file _does not_ exist, update with your [package manager](#deb-or-rpm-packages).
+-   If the `.environment` file _does not_ exist, reinstall with your [package manager](#deb-or-rpm-packages).
--   If the `.environtment` file _does_ exist, check its contents.
+-   If the `.environtment` file _does_ exist, check its contents with `less .environment`.
     -   If `IS_NETDATA_STATIC_BINARY` is `"yes"`, update using the [pre-built static binary](#pre-built-static-binary-for-64-bit-systems-kickstart-static64sh).
-    -   Otherwise, update using the [one-line installer script](#one-line-installer-script-kickstartsh).
+    -   In all other cases, update using the [one-line installer script](#one-line-installer-script-kickstartsh).

 ## One-line installer script (`kickstart.sh`)